adamfratino/adamfratino/README.md

 In my free time I like to build pet projects for my hobbies.
 Most recently I created a [frame data app for Tekken 8](https://tekken.lol/).
 In the past I've created tools for the [shuffleboard](https://shuff.app) and [skee-ball](https://adamfratino.github.io/hybrid-sim/) communities.
 I also enjoy backgammon, disc golf, and retro consoles.

-I've been really into **Storybook** lately, and I was lucky enough to sit down and chat with them about [building Peloton's design system](https://www.youtube.com/watch?v=SXEu_C0hMjY).
+I've been really into **Storybook** lately, and I was lucky enough to sit down and chat with them about [building Peloton's first design system](https://www.youtube.com/watch?v=SXEu_C0hMjY).
 I also released a Storybook addon to [add responsive columns to your stories](https://storybook.js.org/addons/storybook-addon-responsive-columns) (although it does need an update).

 Interested in collaborating?
 Wanna say hello?
 [Hit me up](mailto:hello@fratino.dev)! 👋